Avast Free Antivirus on-demand scan

 There are times when some malware disables or impairs your security software.
 In such cases, use free RKill that detects and stops (but does not remove!) active rootkits, trojans, worms, etc. After the quick (up to 5 minutes only!) scan completes, avast!
 Free Antivirus should be able to run again and they can probably remove the malware.

-To scan just one file or folder (aka directory), right-click the item in Windows/File Explorer and select Scan <item name>.
-You can also select multiple items using Shift or Ctrl keys if you need to.
+To scan just one file or folder (aka directory) with Avast, right-click the item in Windows/File Explorer and select Scan <item name>.
+You can also select multiple items using Shift (consecutive items) or Ctrl (non-consecutive items) keys if you need to.

-avast!
-Free Antivirus 2014 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
+Avast Free Antivirus 2015 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
 Click Close.

 In case infected items were detected, you will see a red "Threat detected" message after the scan is complete.
 Click Show Results button.

-Click the Apply button.
+If Result column is empty, click Apply.
 Then verify that "Action successful" is displayed for all listed items.
-If not, change the required action and hit Apply again.
+If not, change the action for failed items to Move to Chest and hit Apply again.

 Click Close button to finish.

-If you want to run a more thorough scan, open avast!
-2014 by clicking its orange ball-shaped icon in Taskbar Notification area.
+If you want to run a more thorough scan, open Avast 2015 by clicking its orange ball-shaped icon in Taskbar Notification area.